 The purpose of a computer operating system is to share a collection of resources amongst a set of processes.
 Each process has a security policy that dictates which files are accessible and how much capacity is available.
 Similarly, a network operating system expresses policies about nodes and how they interact (Azodolmolky, 2013).
-When network security provides primitives for traffic shaping, Quality of Service (QoS), containing the blast radius, and preventing a cascade of failures across downstream systems (Jammal et al., 2014).
-For instance, many wireless routers expose separate virtual networks for home and guest devices, where users of the guest network can only use X% of the bandwidth, cannot access management functionality, nor interact with the home devices.
+When network security provides primitives for traffic shaping, Quality of Service (QoS) contains the blast radius.
+It prevents a cascade of failures across downstream systems (Jammal et al., 2014).
+For instance, many wireless routers expose separate virtual networks for home and guest devices.
+The guest network users can only use X% of the bandwidth, cannot access management functionality, nor interact with the home devices.
 In enterprise and software-defined networking technologies, broader functionality exists for more granular policies.

 What is the role of assessment

-The needs of an organization are dynamic, and this causes their network requirements to evolve.
+The needs of an organization are dynamic, and this causes its network requirements to evolve.
 While meeting these product requirements, engineering teams will modify access policy or relax security controls with an expectation of revisiting in future sprints.
 Even the static aspects of the system will eventually rot and require security patches and third-party software upgrades.
 Identifying these concerns requires network assessments that evaluate the current configuration against the desired configuration.
-When a deviation between current and desired states is detected, the business needs to create a plan and timeline to return into compliance.
+When a deviation between current and desired states is detected, the business must create a plan and timeline to return to compliance.
 One of the challenges for many security professionals is understanding the balance between resolving issues and meeting existing contractual requirements (Dai Zovi, 2019).
-That is not to suggest deferring critical issues needlessly.
+That is not to suggest deferring critical matters needlessly.
 However, sometimes missing a product deliverable will result in litigation, versus not fixing an issue might lead to an attacker compromising a server.
 Unfortunately, not all risk decisions are perfect and require choosing the best of a bad hand.
 Mature organizations can reduce the likelihood of ending up between a rock and a hard spot by automating analysis tools, such as port scanners and patch management technologies.
 By assessing the compliance of the environment on a regular cadence, issues can be detected shortly after introducing them.
 Often this is the least expensive point to resolve regressions as the context is still fresh and requires less investigation.

-Baseline assessments are similar to unit tests, as they prevent regressions for known cases.
-However, like other software products, manual testing, and validation needs to discover unknown cases.
-Efficiently finding security defects requires a methodical approach that begins with threat modeling as a mechanism for identifying critical resources in the system and trust boundary interfaces (Hennig, 2018).
-Since engineering resources are rarely unlimited, a prioritized list needs to consider elevation paths through the system.
-Afterward, using standard industry tooling like file fuzzing, and dynamic analysis monitors can confirm many specific classes of issues.
+Baseline assessments are similar to unit tests, preventing regressions for known cases.
+However, like other software products, manual testing and validation must discover unknown cases.
+Finding security defects requires a methodical approach that begins with threat modeling as a mechanism for identifying critical resources in the system and trust boundary interfaces (Hennig, 2018) Since engineering resources are rarely unlimited, a prioritized list needs to consider elevation paths through the system.
+Afterward, using standard industry toolings like file fuzzing and dynamic analysis monitors can confirm many specific classes of issues.

 What is the influence of team communication and culture